Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/README.md

-#final project for the ConsenSys Developer Program 2018-2019
+# Final project for the ConsenSys Developer Program 2018-2019
 ### What does this project do?

 #### Admin - can see everything and approve changes, approves and adds band managers by account address, can see a list of current band managers